Generic Name: esomeprazole (oral) (ee so MEP ra zol)

 To make sure Nexium is safe for you, tell your doctor if you have:

 low levels of magnesium in your blood.

 Taking a proton pump inhibitor such as Nexium may increase your risk of bone fracture in the hip, wrist, or spine.
-This effect has occurred mostly in people who have taken the medication long term or at high doses, and in those who are age 50 and older.
+This effect has occurred mostly in people who have taken the medicine long term or at high doses, and in those who are age 50 and older.
 It is not clear whether Nexium is the actual cause of an increased risk of fracture.
-Before you take this medication, tell your doctor if you have osteoporosis or osteopenia (low bone mineral density).

-FDA pregnancy category B. Nexium is not expected to harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant during treatment.
+It is not known whether Nexium will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant.